sunnymishra/blog/_posts/2020-12-01-the-4-years-of-tier-3-engineer-college-anthology.markdown

 tags: [lifelessons]
 ---

-Someone I looked up to in college when asked 'How do you become a man?' replied this to me: "You first make a choice.
+Someone I looked up to in college when asked '*How do you become a man?*' replied this to me: "*You first make a choice.
 Then you own up the outcome of the choice.
-You are a man."
+You are a man.*"

 <!--more-->